lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 4) At the submission date specified on the original prompt, moderators will ask for 1-2 paragraph summaries of all currently proposed ideas.
 If everyone has come to an agreement on one proposal, that idea will be incorporated into canon by a team of integrators.
 Otherwise...

 5) A poll will be held on Reddit between all remaining submissions.
 You are only allowed to vote once, so choose carefully!
-After [TWO?] days, the poll will close, and the winning submission will be integrated into canon.
+After two days, the poll will close, and the winning submission will be integrated into canon.

 *If, shortly before the poll closes, there appears to be a tie, a moderator will cast a final vote before the poll closes.*